apache/ozone-site/content/docs.md

 type: custompage
 ---

-Documentation is also part the binary release packages and available online from the running Storage Container Manager or Ozone Manager webui.
+Documentation is also part of the binary release packages and available online from the running Storage Container Manager or Ozone Manager webui.